10 Best places to live in Baja California (2024)

 When you visit Bahía de Los Ángeles, you will notice that the town has plenty of campsites.
 Many RV’ers come here to enjoy the unspoiled beaches and spectacular landscapes 💛

 Bahía de Los Ángeles is a remote town and it’s one of the safest to live in Baja California.
+It’s an excellent place to retire, if you are looking for a slow pace of life.

 While it offers plenty of scenic vistas and adventure opportunities, it doesn’t have airports or medical facilities.
 Cell phone service is also non-existent, unless you connect to a wi-fi in hotels or restaurants.